 |Tenure Mix||100% affordable|

-This design scheme involved the sensitive refurbishment and extension of 8 locally listed 1 bed almshouses along with 9 large new build 1 and 2 bed apartments, set around a secure landscaped courtyard.
+This scheme involved the sensitive refurbishment and extension of eight locally listed one-bedroom almshouses and the construction of nine new one- and two-bedroom apartments, set around a secure landscaped courtyard.
 Renovating the almshouses was a balancing act between upgrading the outmoded 1930s housing standards and staying true to their Edwardian aesthetic.
 Aspirations of the HAPPI guidance were considered, taking into account the limitations of the existing building to achieve the best balance of improvements.
 The original almshouses have been extended and opened up to create spacious, well planned and flexible spaces where once there was a cluster of small poorly laid out rooms.
-A spacious light filled kitchen is positioned in new extensions at the rear of each terrace with direct access into a private secure courtyard.
+Spacious, light-filled kitchens are positioned in new extensions at the rear of each terrace with direct access into a private secure courtyard.

 New contemporary buildings to the north and south enclose the development, taking the form of a series of pitched roof elements with slate roof tiles, creating a repeating motif based on a traditional gable form.
 This has the dual benefit of introducing a simple but strong identity, utilising traditional materials treated in a contemporary manner, as well as enabling the height and massing to be kept comparatively low.
 A series of repeating details in the form of projecting soldier course details and stack bond details have been developed to add texture and interest in the new build elements, and are a contemporary acknowledgement of the type of detailing present on the original almshouses.
-With its raised corbels and quoins there is a utilitarian muscularity of scale and surface on the existing blocks and the new wings pick up on this in elements like their thick canopies and deep reveals.
+With its raised corbels and quoins, there is a utilitarian muscularity of scale and surface on the existing blocks and the design of the new wings are inspired by this with their thick canopies and deep reveals.